Nelonen (football)

-Nelonen or IV divisioona is the fifth level in the Finnish football league system and comprises 159 teams.
+Nelonen or IV divisioona is the sixth level in the Finnish football league system and comprises 159 teams.
 The IV divisioona was introduced in 1973 and in the mid-1990s became known as the Nelonen (Number Four in English and Fyran in Swedish).
+Until the end of 2023, Nelonen was a fifth-highest level in Finnish football league system, but after the formation of the new second-tier Ykkösliiga, Nelonen dropped down one level in pyramid to create a new sixth-tier Nelonen.

 Competition

 There are 159 clubs in the Nelonen, divided in 14 groups of 9 to 12 teams each representing a geographical area.
 During the course of a season (starting in April and ending in October) each club normally plays the others twice, once at their home ground and once at that of their opponents.
 The top team in each Nelonen group is normally promoted to Kolmonen and the two lowest placed teams are normally relegated to the Vitonen.

 Administration

 Football Association of Finland (SPL)

-The Football Association of Finland (Suomen Palloliitto, SPL; Finlands Bollförbund, FBF) administered the Nelonen from 1973 until 1986.
-There were 18 sections which were divided on a regional basis with between 10 and 12 teams in each.
+The Football Association of Finland (Suomen Palloliitto, SPL; Finlands Bollförbund, FBF) administers the Nelonen.